Person Killed in Wittmann Truck Accident

 The early morning collision between a passenger car and a semi-truck closed U.S. 60 for several hours

-A person was killed in a commercial vehicle crash on U.S. 60 near 211th Avenue in Wittmann, Maricopa County, Arizona, on Wednesday, April 15, according to the Arizona Department of Public Safety.
+A person was killed in a commercial vehicle crash on U.S. 60 near 211th Avenue in Wittmann, Arizona, on April 15, according to the Department of Public Safety.

 Troopers are investigating the exact cause of the early morning collision.
 The agency has not yet released the identity of the victim.